Ranked

 In Santa Cristina, both L Fudle and Ristorante La Posta offer indulgent Italian fare, while the Chalet Gerard in Selva and Ristorante Tubladel in Ortisei both appear in the Michelin guide.

-There are plenty of places for unwinding after a day on the slopes in Val Gardena.
-Book a spot on the balcony in Selva’s La Stua to enjoy heated seating, fireplaces and a private bartender above the crowds, before venturing to the nearby Luislkeller for a legendary après party in the ‘basement.’
 There’s a party every single day at the bottom of the Saslong World Cup Run (and you definitely deserve to celebrate if you’ve made it down) at Ruacia in Santa Cristina, with both indoor and outdoor seating so you can choose based on the weather conditions.
 There is also a convenient bus stop right outside the entrance.

-Is Val Gardena Good for Families and Non-Skiers?
+Val Gardena for Families

 For both families and non-skiers, Val Gardena has a calendar of events catering to holidaymakers, including torch-lit walks and snowshoeing hikes in amazing scenery.
 Other than this, there is the usual choice of sleigh rides and tobogganing experiences, but ultimately not a great deal of choice for those who aren’t skiing.